- Q: I took Spanish in high school and I want to take a course in Spanish, how do I register?

 Q: I just got back from studying abroad, what are my next steps?

-A: Once the grades are posted on DN, you must stop by the office of UD to make sure that requirements/grades are credited to your major/minor.
-Specifically for fulfilling the minor/major.
-YOU DO NOT NEED TO MAKE A PRIOR APPOINTMENT, BUT YOU MUST MEET WITH THE UD UPON GRADES BEING POSTED.
+A: Once the grades are posted on DN, you must stop by the office of UD to make sure that requirements/grades are credited to your Spanish major/minor.

 Q: What is the best mode of communicating with the Undergraduate Director?